survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 Now the bundles look the way they should.
 The image below illustrates the current situation.

 ![Main and vendor bundles after applying configuration](images/bundle_02.png)

+T> `chunks: "initial"` would give the same result in this case.
+You can see the difference after _Code Splitting_ as the `all` option is able to extract commonalities even chunks that have been code split while `initial` doesn't go as far.

 {pagebreak}